 J.C.
-Penney Closings: Retailer Announces Locations Of Shuttered Stores
+Penney Closings: Retailer announces locations of shuttered stores

 The company’s website will continue to offer a full line of products.

 J.C.
 Penney now joins a growing list of retailers to close a significant number of stores.
-In January, Sears and Kmart announced the closings of 150 locations while Macy’s is closing 68 brick-and-mortar stores.
+Sears and Kmart, in January, announced the closings 150 locations while Macy’s is closing 68 brick-and-mortar stores.

 J.C.
 Penney was founded in 1902 by James Cash Penney, who grew the company into 34 locations by 1912.
 By the early ’40s, J.C.
 Penney boasted 1,600 stores nationwide.

-Walmart founder Sam Walton began his retail career with J.C.
+Wal-Mart founder Sam Walton began his retail career with J.C.
 Penney.

 J.C.
 Penney is closing these 138 stores this spring https://t.co/YcClwC8MIQ pic.twitter.com/ldtobZtYcQ